pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 The ``topic`` identifies the kind of the item that is stored.

-The ``data`` holds the serialized values of the item that is stored.
+The ``data`` holds the values of the item serialized to JSON, optionally encrypted.

 .. code:: python

-    from eventsourcing.infrastructure.sequenceditem import SequencedItem
     from uuid import uuid4

     sequence1 = uuid4()